 Also, look at the big picture of your finances, your wedding priorities, and other possible uses of wedding funds.
 This is not to advocate spending less.

-Instead, I want you to make your financial decisions with eyes wide open.
+Instead, I want you to make your financial decisions with your eyes wide open.
 This will leave you more confident and with a stronger partnership!

 For example, it may affect a down payment on a home, paying down debt, and/or having that top-shelf open bar!

 Step 5: Make Plans for Financial Bliss:

 Now that you two are expert money and relationship navigators, it’s time to make plans!
 Here are the 3 main categories I’d suggest exploring:

 1. Prosperity Plan:

 The ultimate goal is to have your money help you and your family have the things that really matter to you.

 I recommend starting with your big goals and working backward.
-Once you agree on your financial goals, find a path to achieve them and then figure out how getting there might look on a day-to-day basis.
+Once you agree on your financial goals, find a path to achieve them, and then figure out how getting there might look on a day-to-day basis.

 You don’t need to have everything clear and perfect.
 After all, our minds and our finances will inevitably change over time.